 Considered the gold-standard in modern tooth replacements, dental implants are a preferred choice for our dentist when replacing as few as one tooth up to your entire smile.
 Because dental implants replace both the missing roots as well as the crowns, they are the most lifelike restorations available, and they last for years when cared for properly.
-At TrueCare Dentistry, we perform both the placement of the artificial roots, as well as the crown restorations – providing our patients convenience and more coordinated care.
+At TrueCare Dentistry, we perform both the placement of the artificial roots, as well as the restorations – providing our patients convenience and more coordinated care.
 Call us today to learn more about how dental implants in Mesquite can complete your smile!

-When a patient gets a dental implant, a titanium prosthetic root is first positioned within the jawbone, and this is used to support the new tooth that shows within the smile.
-This new root helps stimulate bone growth in the jaw that can actually prevent or even reverse the bone loss that is common after tooth loss.
+When a patient gets a dental implant, a titanium post is first positioned within the jawbone, and this is used to support the new tooth that shows within the smile.
+This new artificial tooth root helps stimulate bone growth in the jaw that can actually prevent or even reverse the bone loss that is common after tooth loss.
 No other treatment can do this.
 For that reason, Dr. Rana almost always recommends dental implant over alternative solutions.

 Dental implants are actually quite versatile and can be designed to replace any number of missing teeth.
 Working with Dr. Rana, he can help you determine which kind of implant restoration would be best for you based on your needs.

 A custom-made, all-porcelain dental crown can be attached directly to an implant root using a small connector called an abutment.
 This new tooth will have the same two-part structure as those that surround it, so it will look, function, and even feel like a natural tooth.
 Only you and Dr. Rana will know that it isn’t real, so you can smile with confidence, practice oral care with ease, and eat all your favorite foods without concern.

 If you’re tired of relying on denture adhesive to keep your tooth replacement stable, an implant denture can dramatically improve your quality of life.
 Multiple implants can be used to secure a denture directly to the jawbone, creating a strong and secure fit that a traditional removable denture simply can’t match.
-We can create a completely new prosthetic for you or upgrade your current denture to fit over implants so you never have to worry about it slipping out of place.
+We can create a completely new prosthetic for you or upgrade your current denture to fit over implants so that you never have to worry about it slipping out of place.
 Additionally, implant dentures can be customized so they are either fixed or removable, depending on your personal preference.

 Even after learning about all the benefits of dental implants, it’s common to have a few questions about the procedure.
 We want to help you have all the information you need to make the best decision for your needs, so we’ve put together answers to the dental implant FAQs in Mesquite that we hear the most.
 But if you have a question that isn’t answered below, don’t hesitate to contact us!